Palm Sunday Coup: Background

 General Maximiliano Hernández Martínez became president of El Salvador following a military coup d'état on 4 December 1931 against President Arturo Araujo and the dissolution of the Civic Directory.
-During the lead up to World War II, Hernández Martínez heavily sympathized with Germany and Italy.
+During the lead up to World War II, Martínez heavily sympathized with Germany and Italy.
 However, under pressure from the United States, the primary coffee buyer of El Salvador, he was forced to abandon his sympathies and agreed to align himself alongside the Allies after the attack on Pearl Harbor.
 Likewise, German and Italian residents in El Salvador were expropriated of their lands and sent to internment camps in the United States.

 Coup

-Hernández Martínez held an election in January 1944 and was reelected to a third term as President.
+Martínez held an election in January 1944 and was reelected to a third term as President.
 His action angered many businessmen, politicians, and military officer since he blatantly violated the Constitution.

-On 2 April 1944, military officers who had pro-Axis sympathies from the 1st Infantry Regiment and the 2nd Artillery Regiment initiated a coup against Hernández Martínez.
+On 2 April 1944, military officers who had pro-Axis sympathies from the 1st Infantry Regiment and the 2nd Artillery Regiment initiated a coup against Martínez.
 The rebels were led by General Francisco Alfonso Marroquín and Colonel Tito Tomás Calvo, both of whom had previously played major roles in the massacres of indigenous peasants in 1932.
 The coup started on Palm Sunday and most senior military and government officials were either at home or attending church.
 The rebels rose up in the departments of San Salvador and Santa Ana.
 They took control of the national radio station and the police headquarters of Santa Ana during the coup.
 The Salvadoran Air Force joined the conspirators and bombed the city of Santa Ana while the army attacked civilians and overthrew the local government.

-By the end of the day, Hernández Martínez ordered military units still loyal to him to crush the revolt.
+By the end of the day, Martínez ordered military units still loyal to him to crush the revolt.
 The coup was suppressed on 3 April, martial law was declared, and a national curfew was put in place.

 Aftermath

-Following the coup attempt, Hernández Martínez initiated reprisals that lasted for two weeks.
+Following the coup attempt, Martínez initiated reprisals that lasted for two weeks.
 Thirty people, including ringleaders Alfonso Marroquin and Tomás Calvo, were executed.
 Tomás Calvo tried to seek asylum at the American embassy at San Salvador, but was forcefully expelled and handed back to the National Guard.
-Civilian protestors eventually forced Hernández Martínez to resign on 9 May in the Strike of Fallen Arms.
+Civilian protestors eventually forced Martínez to resign on 9 May in the Strike of Fallen Arms.